Homemade facial masks are one of the little pleasures in life.

-They are extremely nourishing and healing and can return a devitalised skin to a youthful, radiant glow, but they aren’t all created equal, some plump the skin, some gently exfoliate while others refine.
+They are extremely nourishing and can return a devitalised skin to a youthful, radiant glow.

 Dry skin masks

-Face masks occlude the skin, this means they create a barrier between the air around you and the ingredients in the mask you are using that is delivered to the skin.
-So, rather than some of that product evaporating into the air it can penetrate deeper, and lock moisture in.
+Face masks occlude your skin, creating a barrier between the air around you and the ingredients in the mask you are using, which is then delivered to your skin.
+So, rather than the ingredients evaporating into the air, they penetrate deeper, locking moisture against your skin.

-Masks with moisturising butters and hydrating humectants bridge the gap in a skincare routine, giving a dry skin that is also dehydrated an intense boost, they have a similar action on the skin as intensive moisturise treatments and can be left on the skin overnight for superior nourishment.
+Masks with moisturising butters and hydrating humectants will bridge the gap in your skincare routine; they are great if you have a dry skin that is also dehydrated, giving it an intense boost.
+These masks have a similar action on your skin as intensive moisturise treatments and can be left overnight for superior nourishment.

 Gel homemade facial masks for sensitive skin